sukannyapurkayastha/DASP_report_template/students/Jan Werth/weekly_report.md

 - **Challenges**: Writing integration tests, never did it before, had a lot of dependency problems and still have problems with the paths
 - **Next Steps**:

+### Week [10]

+- **Update 1**: Wrote some more Integration test
+- **Update 2**: Automatically downloading models from huggingface if they don't existing offline
+- **Update 3**: Fixing some environments (transformers and huggingface cross dependency issue?)
+- **Challenges**: Downloading huggingface models sometimes leads to timeouts and I don't understand why, to prevent it I increased the TimeOut, but I'm not sure why this is happening
+- **Next Steps**:
+  - Preparing for poster presentation
+  - Writing report
 ---